 To develop relationships, you’ll need to incorporate stewardship into your volunteer program, which means you need to go out of your way to show appreciation for the work your volunteers put toward your mission.
-That’s what we’ll cover in this article: volunteer appreciation gifts and ideas that you can include in your own stewardship strategy.
+That’s what we’ll cover in this article: volunteer appreciation gifts and ideas that you can include in your stewardship strategy.

 Navigation